coreyward/sanity-image/README.md

 - `mode` ("cover" | "contain") — Optional - Use `cover` to crop the image to match the requested aspect ratio (based on `width` and `height`).
 Use `contain` to fit the image to the boundaries provided without altering the aspect ratio.
 Defaults to `"contain"`.
+See the image below for a comparison.
 - `width` (number) — Optional - The target width of the image in pixels.
 Only used for determining the dimensions of the generated assets, not for layout.
   Use CSS to specify how the browser should render the image instead.